-As the proper movement of Qi in the right direction is essential to transforming, transporting and excreting fluids, the disruption in the movement results in the formation of phlegm.
-Phlegm, in turn, obstructs the orifices and becomes a further cause of emotional and mental disturbance.
+As the proper movement of Qi is essential to transforming, transporting and excreting fluids, the disruption in the movement results in the formation of phlegm.
+Phlegm, in turn, obstructs the orifices and becomes a further cause of physical, emotional and mental disturbance.

-Additionally to the 5 Yin organ emotions, there is are two more considered in Chines medicine: Sadness and Shock; amounting to 7 human emotions.
+Additionally to the 5 Yin organ emotions, there are two more emotions, considered to be: Sadness and Shock.

 • Sadness affects the Lungs and the Heart